 It depends on the product and how you store it.

 Most dried cannabis products are sold without a determined expiry date.
-Depending on storage conditions, dried cannabis products will begin to lose humidity after approximately 90 days- this means the active ingredients, THC and CBD are not as strong and become a different cannabinoid Cannabinol (CBN).
+Depending on storage conditions, dried cannabis products will begin to lose humidity after approximately 90 days- this means the active ingredients, THC and CBD are not as strong and become different chemicals.